MahApps/mahapps.com/input/docs/controls/DateTimePicker.md

 with no `CornerRadius` and no `TemplateBinding` on any of the three.
 So the popup's corners, its background and its border colour cannot be reached from the control at all — only by replacing the four-hundred-line template or by redefining `MahApps.Brushes.Control.Background` and `.Border` for the whole application.

-The `ComboBox` template has the same shape: its `PopupBorder` also hardcodes both brushes and has no `CornerRadius`, so the little hour and minute lists are square for the same reason.

-It is the same on `develop`.
+It is the same on `develop`, and it is tracked as [#4582](https://github.com/MahApps/MahApps.Metro/issues/4582).
 Rounding the field but not its drop-down is visible in the WinUI figure above, and it is the one thing that keeps the variant from being finished.

+The `ComboBox` popup behind the hour and minute lists had the same shape and is **already fixed on `develop`**: its `PopupBorder` is now a `ClipBorder` with a `CornerRadius`.
+In a released version those little lists are still square.
 :::

 ## A modern time selection